rohitraibagkar/Path-Planning/README.md

 Process to generate and draw 2D trajectory using multi-axes trajectory with parabolic blend interpolation is defined in method `parabolicBlend` function, from line `318` to line `345`

+Process to generate and draw 2D trajectory using linear segments with parabolic interpolation is defined in method `onlyLspb` function, from line `347` to line `374`